From A Wiki of Ice and Fire

 Dragonstone is the name of the island located at the entrance to Blackwater Bay and the castle thereon, which was shaped from stone to look like dragons.
 Dragonstone was the original seat of House Targaryen in Westeros, which they had colonized and fortified as the westernmost outpost of the Valyrian Freehold.

-The Island of Dragonstone
+Island of Dragonstone

 Dragonstone is a volcanic island at the mouth of Blackwater Bay, created by the active volcano, Dragonmont.
-The island is damp and dreary The castle of Dragonstone is a small fortress located on the face of the volcano.
+The island is damp and dreary.
+The castle of Dragonstone is a small fortress located on the face of the volcano.
 Outside its walls sits a small fishing village on the stormy coast.
 Beneath Dragonmont are rich deposits of dragonglass.
 There is much obsidian seen in the old tunnels beneath the mountain, found in chunks and boulders.
 The greater part of it is black, but there is some green obsidian as well, some red, even purple.

-The Castle of Dragonstone
+Castle of Dragonstone

 The ancient fortress of Dragonstone was built using advanced Valyrian techniques of masonry that were lost in the Doom, causing it to look unique among all the castles in Westeros.
 The citadel of Dragonstone is wrought all of black stone (the "stones of hell", if the old tales are true), its towers carved into the shapes of dragons, and 1,000 gargoyles carved into various shapes serve as brooding crenellations along the three curtain walls.
-When Maester Cressen first came to Dragonstone the army of grotesques had made him uneasy, but as the years passed he grew used to them, and in his old age came to think of the 12 foot tall hellhound and wyvern on his windswept balcony as old friends.
+When Maester Cressen first came to Dragonstone the army of grotesques had made him uneasy, but as the years passed he grew used to them, and in his old age he came to think of the 12-foot-tall hellhound and wyvern on his windswept balcony as old friends.